 The Playford Trust, in partnership with the South Australian Division of the Geological Society of Australia (GSA), offers an annual scholarship to an outstanding student entering a full-time Honours year in earth sciences at a South Australian public university.

 This year, two (2) scholarships valued at $4000 each will be on offer.

 GSA was established as a non-profit learned organisation in 1952 to promote, advance and support Earth Sciences in Australia.
 Members come from minerals and petroleum industries, government departments, research and education institutions and consultancy groups.

 The Playford Trust will consider nominations from students studying at one of the three South Australian public universities, and reserves the right to accept or reject any or all of the nominations.

 The GSA-SA Division and the Playford Trust will jointly make the final selection.

 Applicants must be:

-- ready to commence full time Honours (or eqivalent) degree in earth sciences at any one of the three universities
+- ready to commence full time Honours (or equivalent) degree in earth sciences at any one of the three universities

 - an Australian or New Zealand citizen or a holder of a permanent resident visa and resident in South Australia